2024 Scholarships - Sumter County | CampusReel

 2024 Sumter County Scholarships

 Sumter County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 32% of Sumter County residents in Florida over the age of 25 have graduated with a professional degree - 22% have completed high school.
+Despite high costs, 43% of Sumter County residents in South Carolina over the age of 25 have graduated with a professional degree - 21% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Sumter County residents in Florida will continue to need help paying for college.
-1,401 men and 812 women are enrolled in grades 9-12 while 656 men 674 women are currently undergraduates in college.
+It’s clear that Sumter County residents in South Carolina will continue to need help paying for college.
+3,069 men and 2,971 women are enrolled in grades 9-12 while 1,975 men 3,630 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Sumter County residents and can help pay for school in a variety of ways.
 Sumter County scholarships, whether they are exclusively available to Sumter County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Sumter County residents.

 How much total award money and scholarships are available for Sumter County residents?